jacksund/simmate/docs/full_guides/extras/file_converters/structures.md

 Structure Converters
 --------------------

-This module hosts converter classes for common structure file and object formats.
-All converters are linked directly for conversion into the `simmate.toolkit.base_data_types.structure.Structure` class.
-Note, in the majority of cases, you can have Simmate attempt to figure out the file/object format you have.
-Using these converters directly is really only needed for advanced use or speed optimization:
+This module comprises converter classes for various structure file and object formats.
+All converters are directly linked for conversion into the `simmate.toolkit.base_data_types.structure.Structure` class.
+Simmate can automatically identify the file/object format you're using in most instances.
+Direct use of these converters is generally reserved for advanced usage or speed optimization:

-Example dynamic use:
+Here's an example of dynamic use:

 ``` python
 from simmate.toolkit import Structure